Proven-Paradox/shaper-system/Handbook.md

 #### Healing Hands
 You are an expert healer.
 When you use an Ability with the [Healing] tag, you may gain one of the following benefits:
-* Increase the character’s Regeneration up to 0 immediately.
+* Increase the character’s [Regen/Degen Track](#the-regendegen-track) by 2, up to a maximum of 0.
 * End a [Curse] effect on the target.
 * Increase the target along one [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.
-* Remove one [Status Ailment](#status-ailments) from the target.
+* Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 2 rounds.

 #### Heavy Hitter
 You hit so hard that you can knock your foes around without actively trying to.
 When you make an Attack and get a [Critical Hit](#critical-hit), you can choose one of the following extra effects.